symbol/symbol-docs/source/guides/account/converting-an-account-to-multisig.rst

 Background
 **********

-Alice and Bob live together and have separate :doc:`accounts <../../concepts/account>`.
-They also have a shared account used to buy groceries.
-If Bob is out shopping, he can buy groceries for both himself and Alice.
+Alice and Bob have separate :doc:`accounts <../../concepts/account>`.
+They also want to have a shared account to buy groceries, so that if Bob is out shopping, he can buy groceries for both himself and Alice.

-This shared account appears in NEM as 1-of-2 multisig, meaning that one cosignatory needs to cosign the transaction to be included in a block.
+This shared account appears in NEM as **1-of-2 multisig**.
+Multisig accounts permit Alice and Bob sharing funds in a separate account, requiring only the signature from one of them to transact.

 .. figure:: ../../resources//images/examples/multisig-1-of-2.png
     :align: center
     :width: 350px

     1-of-2 multisig account example

+In this guide, you are going to create a 1-of-2 multisig account.
+In future guides, you will learn how to increase the minimum number of cosignatures required, as well as invite and remove cosignatories from the multisig account.

 *************
 Prerequisites